ccubed/PyMoe/docs/source/malencap.rst

     .. py:attribute:: scores : NT_SCORES

         Average and User ratings for the anime.
 Average will only be populated on a search call.
-On a User List call Average is always None because it's not available.
 The user attribute is used for the score XML parameter.

     .. py:attribute:: type : string